COSC3020/mergesort-Maxie-M/README.md

 **Conclusion:**

 With all all the following information the worst-time complexity of this algorithm is $\Theta(n\log n)$, with a space complexity of $\Theta(1)$.
 This is due to the in-place merging.

+## Plagiarism Statement
+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.

+## Resources
+**Repositories: Used as reference to better understand assignment**
+- mergesort-rmille70
+- mergesort-Boomboomyoyo
+- mergesort-ziyuWang6666